wg481/Vanva-Terminal/README.md

-## Latest Releases:
+## Latest Releases Available:
  - Vanva Terminal: v.1.2
- - Vanva canaryTerminal: v.1.3c
+ - Vanva canaryTerminal: v.1.2c

 Please download directly from releases to ensure you have a working build.